tableau/tableau-document-schemas/README.md

 The XSD is used for structural (syntactic) validation of a workbook.
 Successful syntactic validation can't guarantee that a workbook will open in Tableau (semantic validation).

 ### The XSD offers a baseline for syntactic validation
 The schemas provide a reference for building a structurally-compliant TWB and don't cover the validation of some content.
-For example, here are some of the things that aren't validated when using the XSD:
+For example, some of the things that aren't validated when using the XSD are:
 - attributes in connection elements
 - calculated field contents, like function names and object references
 - references to other named workbook contents, like tab names